Gazan Christians

-Palestinian Christians from the Gaza Strip, a part of the Israeli-occupied Palestinian territories, constitute one of the oldest Christian communities in the world.
+Gazan Christians are Palestinian Christians from the Gaza Strip, a part of the Israeli-occupied Palestinian territories.
+They constitute one of the oldest Christian communities in the world.

 Presently, the Gazan Christian community is concentrated in Gaza City.
 The majority are autochthonous inhabitants and the rest are descendants of refugees from the 1948 Palestine war.
 As of 2025, they reportedly number around 1,000 individuals, less than 1% of the total population of the Gaza Strip.
 Israeli bombing during the Gaza war (2023–present) has put the community at risk of extinction.

 Denominations

 There are only three churches in the Gaza Strip, all in Gaza City, which minister to each of their respective branches of Christianity: Eastern Orthodox, Catholic, and Protestant.

 The now-destroyed Church of Saint Porphyrius served the Greek Orthodox Gazans, who make up the majority of Christians in the Gaza Strip.
 The church is located in the Zeitoun neighborhood of Gaza City.

 Catholics in the Gaza Strip number around 140 people, all Latin Catholics.
 The Holy Family Church is the only Catholic church in the territory.
 It is located in the Rimal neighborhood of Gaza City.
 In 1974, the Latin Patriarchate of Jerusalem founded the Holy Family school, which has over 1,200 students.
 In 2000, the Rosary Sisters founded another school (kindergarten and elementary) which has around 800 students.
 The schools provide education to children regardless of religion, and many local Muslims send their children to the schools.

 Gaza also has a Baptist community, which is centered around the Gaza Baptist Church, founded in 1954.
 According to its pastor Hanna Massad, prior to the Gaza war the Gazan Baptist population amounted to only "a handful" of adherents living in Gaza City.
 However, during the war the number of Baptists has been reported as 60.
 Massad has lived in exile in Jordan since 2008, when the church was damaged by an Israeli airstrike on a Hamas target across the street.
 The church opened Gaza's first public Christian library in 2006.